PyLadiesBerlin/resources/organizing/sub_pages/templates/email_templates.md

 It is great to see that {COMPANY NAME} wants to share your open positions with our community.
 As well as reaching a community of talented Python engineers you can also increase diversity by hiring members of our community, however we would strongly recommend that you also look into achieving inclusion that can sustain such diversity.
 We also highly recommend reading Elizabeth Black's short article [1] regarding writing inclusive job descriptions incase you are not already familiar with it.

-If you'd like, you're welcome to share your job posts in our slack [2] in the channels #jobs and #jobs-europe [TODO check slack channel name].
+If you'd like, you're welcome to share your job posts in our slack [2] in the channels #jobs and #jobs-europe.
 We recommend that you explicitly mention what makes the working environment inclusive as this is important to many of our members.

 [1] [How to write effective and inclusive job descriptions](https://medium.com/@meb_57007/writing-effective-and-inclusive-job-descriptions-ace2a302f30a)